frostbrosracing/World_Weather_Analysis/README.md

 ## Project Overview

 #### Resources
-- Data was collected from OpenWeatherMap.org through the use of an API key
+- Data was collected from OpenWeatherMap.org through the use of an API **(Application Programming Interface)** key
 - An API key was generated from Google Cloud Platform in order to use the Maps, Places, and Directions APIs
 - Software: Python 3.7.9, Jupyter Notebook 6.1.4, Pandas 1.1.3, Numpy 1.17.0